s-albert/comment-ts/README.md

 * "comment-ts.includeDescriptionTag": Adds @description before your comment.
 * "comment-ts.includeAuthorTag": Adds an @author tag to your comment.
 * "comment-ts.authorName": The text behind the @author tag.
 * "comment-ts.parseNames": Parses the names so as to generate comments.
-GetAccessor will produce "gets <name> ".
+E.g. GetAccessor will produce "gets <name> ".
 SetAccessor will produce "sets <name> ".
-Much more could be done....

 ## Trace TypeScript Syntax Node
 Prints info about the node ancestry at a given caret position.